 Applications for Position Classification Review should only be lodged after agreement from the relevant supervisor that the duties and responsibilities of a position have changed significantly.

 Job holders and/or their supervisors are encouraged to contact a trained reclassification facilitator for feedback on their draft application before submission.

-There are two application rounds per year for reviewing the classification of occupied positions that have changed significantly over the last 12 or more months.
+There will be an application round for reviewing the classification of occupied positions that have changed significantly over the last 12 or more months.